The NY Working Woman's Pocket Guide

-If you’re a nursing mom in New York, you are entitled to reasonable break time to pump at work and employers must make “reasonable efforts” to provide a private space in order for you to express breast milk.
-Your employer must give you the time, space, and support to pump at work.
+If you’re a nursing worker in New York, your employer must accommodate your need to pump at work and provide a private space in order for you to express milk.
+Your employer must give you the time, space and support to pump at work.

 Am I covered?

-If you are a nursing mom in New York State, you are covered, no matter the employer size and regardless of whether the employer is public or private.
+If you are a nursing worker in New York State, you are covered, no matter the employer size and regardless of whether the employer is public or private.

 What are my rights when it comes to pumping at work?

 - Let you pump at work for at least three years after your child’s birth.